 Most insurers like, GoWalkabout, Big Cat, longstaycover.co.uk, Top Dog offer an activity pack that includes a wide range of sports as standard.
-Some providers, like Alpha and longstaycover.co.uk, even cover adventurous sports, such as abseiling and white water rafting in their standard activity packs.
+Some providers, like longstaycover.co.uk, even cover adventurous sports, such as abseiling and white water rafting in their standard activity packs.

 You won’t be covered for sports or activities not included in your pack.
 Additionally, you may not be covered for personal liability claims arising from any sports or activities.
 So, take a good look at what’s listed in your policy before you buy.
 If your sport is not listed in the standard activity pack you’ll have the option to get a more comprehensive activity pack as an add-on – higher premiums will apply.

 If you're planning a sports- and activities-heavy vacation you might want to check out our article on travel insurance for sports activities.

 That depends on how you’re planning to spend your gap year travels.